Full Mouth Restoration in Turkey: The Complete 2026 Guide

 What Is a Full Mouth Restoration?

 A full mouth restoration costs £5,000-15,000 in Turkey compared to £20,000-50,000 in the UK or $45,000-80,000 in the USA — a saving of 50-70% for the same implant brands, crown materials, and clinical outcomes.
-Based on 2026 pricing from MyDentalFly's marketplace of 29 verified clinics across Istanbul, Antalya, and Budapest.
+Based on 2026 pricing from MyDentalFly's network of 29 verified clinics across Istanbul, Antalya, and Budapest.
 Full mouth restoration (also called full mouth reconstruction) addresses all teeth in both jaws — it is designed for patients with extensive dental problems that cannot be resolved by treating individual teeth in isolation.

 Unlike a single crown or a few veneers, a full mouth restoration involves a coordinated plan that may combine multiple types of treatment: dental implants, crowns, bridges, veneers, bone grafts, extractions, and sometimes orthodontic preparation.
 The goal is to rebuild the entire dentition into a functional, healthy, and aesthetically pleasing state.
 The treatment plan is customised to each patient's specific condition, goals, and budget.